-Parents need to know that there's nothing offensive about this movie, but it does miss an important opportunity to explain winter holiday celebrations that fall outside the Christian mainstream of American society.
+Parents need to know that there's nothing offensive about A Muppet Family Christmas, but it does miss an important opportunity to explain winter holiday celebrations that fall outside the Christian mainstream of American society.
 Instead, the Fraggles celebrate their own non-Christmas gift-giving celebration, which seems to be a nameless catch-all placeholder, leaving parents to explain alternatives such as Hanukkah, Kwaanza, and Winter Solstice.

 What's the story?